 "Learning and living the Mediterranean"

 The "Mediterranean studies" branch of the Master in Advanced European and International Studies (MAEIS) is targeted at students who have completed their undergraduate studies.
-Its objective is to give students an overarching, encompassing the vision of the political, social, economic, and cultural challenges of today’s world.
+Its objective is to give students an overarching, encompassing the vision of the political, social, economic, and cultural challenges of today’s world and the mediterranean landscape.

 The Master’s programme follows an original approach which distinguishes it from other Master’s courses in Euro-Mediterranean Studies and International Relations: The MAEIS is an international, interdisciplinary and itinerant programme which aims to educate the next generation of EuroMediterranean decisionmakers.
 Following the slogan “Learning and living the Mediterranean”, the participants rotate each trimester, moving their place of studies from Nice to Tunis and then to Istanbul.